maxharp3r/fmh-cv/cv.md

 * ACM Transactions on Intelligent Interactive Systems (TIIS) Board of Distinguished Reviewers: 2017-present
 * ACM Conference on Recommender Systems (RecSys): 2008-present
+* ACM Conference on User Modeling, Adaptation and Personalization (UMAP): 2018
 * The Web Conference (WWW) workshop on "Online Recommender Systems and User Modeling": 2018
 * The Web Conference (WWW): 2011
 * ACM Conference on Recommender Systems (RecSys) workshop on "Recommenders and the Social Web": 2009, 2010